Jean-Poul/3sem_flow3_week2/README.md

 -------------------------------------------------------------------------------------------------

 ##### NOTE:
-- Also added postman file in the wednesday folder
+- Added postman file in the folder for wednesday
 - Look at the bottom of the page to see written answers from this weeks questions.

 ###### Tuesday: